Launching a travel writing business is very easy to do - and you can do it fast with very few resources.

 Don’t waste your time – you don’t need any of these things to get started:

 1. You don’t need a writer’s website to get started.
 If you already have one, great – but you don’t need one starting out.

 I waited two years to put up a website.
 Although I don’t suggest waiting that long, I do suggest you wait until you have a dozen or so bylines before you bother to set one up.

 2. You don’t need a logo, a business name or letterhead stationery.
 Ninety nine percent or more of your correspondence will be done by email.
 And as a writer, your name is your brand.
 None of these things are needed to get started.

 3. You don’t need a blog.
 Taking the time to create a blog will sidetrack you from your main purpose – to get some bylines.
 Save the blog for later (or never).

 However, if you already have a well-written, professional-looking blog then this can supplement your portfolio.
 Just remember that bylines from print publications still carry more weight.
 Focus on collecting some bylines in print and from other websites and feature those on your writer’s website when you set it up.

 4. You don’t need a travel journalist press card.
 I have always used my business card as my press credential and it works fine along with my professional writer’s website.
-If I need a press credential, I apply for one through the event I’m attending.
+If I need a press credential, I apply for it if needed.